Occupational Safety and Health Administration (OSHA), Labor.

 Request for public comment.

-OSHA solicits comments concerning its proposal to extend the Office of Management and Budget's (OMB) approval of the information collection requirements contained in the Welding, Cutting and Brazing Standard (29 CFR part 1910, subpart Q).
-The information collected is used by employers and workers whenever welding, cutting and brazing are performed.
+OSHA solicits comments concerning its proposal to extend OMB approval of the Information Collection requirement contained in the Welding, Cutting and Brazing Standard (29 CFR 1910.255(e)).
+The information collected is used by employers and employees whenever welding, cutting and brazing are performed.
 The purpose of the information is to ensure that employers evaluate hazards associated with welding and ensure that adequate measures are taken to make the process safe.

 Electronically: You may submit comments and attachments electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal.
 Follow the instructions online for submitting comments.